Business Management is all about knowing where you’re going and what’s going on right now. Are you tracking the business information you really need?

 We aren’t talking people managing their businesses by the “Seat of their pants” here.
 They were all very structured, very analytical in their approach and highly focussed managers of their own and everyone else’s time and efforts.
 Setting goals is only the half of it.

 I could name a raft of local and international businesses who have adopted the same approach in their product development, in their marketing, in fact in everything they do, enabling them to go from strength to strength while others have watched in awe and at times, in fear.

 The secret is simple.
-If you want to grow your business, keep it strong, and see it succeed you need to know where you’re going and what’s going on.
+If you want to grow your business, keep it strong, and to see it succeed, you need to know where you’re going and what’s going on.
 Only then can you successfully analyse and learn from what’s happened in the past to ensure you’re staying on track towards your desired future outcome.

-Work so every person is thinking and being orderly, systematic, and obsessive about planning and management to achieve every goal.
+Work, so every person is thinking and being orderly, systematic, and obsessive about planning and management to achieve every goal.
 And start using a business information system that helps you do it all more easily.
 Good management software is essential.

 Knowledge is power.
 If you want more, go after knowledge by being orderly, systematic, and obsessive about planning and management to achieve your end goal.
 You’ll be able to press the success buttons time and again rather than relying on luck.
 You’ll also have more time to contemplate and innovate.
 Try out new things.
 Try dumb things.
 Hit on successful things.
 Learn what works and what doesn’t, rather than blindly hoping for the good times to come.